 Staying connected is a vital aspect of communication.
 Carrying a cell phone is invaluable for alerting authorities or calling for help if something happens.
 Some personal safety apps can automatically send your location to a friend or alert authorities without the need to speak.

-Carrying your phone for emergencies and not for music or social calls is crucial, and consider downloading a safety app for discreet alerts.
+It is crucial to carry your phone only for emergencies, not for music or social calls.
+Consider downloading a safety app for discreet alerts.

 Establishing Check-ins

-Setting up check-ins with a trusted person while walking at night can help ensure your safety by providing reassurance that someone is aware of your location and well-being during your walk.
-Check-ins serve as reassurance for the person walking and keep the individual they inform aware of their well-being throughout the night walk.
+Setting up check-ins with a trusted person while walking at night can help ensure your safety by reassuring you that someone is aware of your location and well-being during your walk.
+Check-ins reassure the person walking and keep the individual they inform aware of their well-being throughout the night walk.

 This allows the designated person to raise the alarm and initiate a quicker emergency response if they do not hear from you at the expected check-in times.